1985 Romanian parliamentary election: Revolution

-Although the anti-communist movement had been suppressed during and after the election, the 1985 legislature was the last to be voted in under a single-party system.
+Although the anti-communist movement had been suppressed during and after the election, the 1985 parliament was the last to be voted in under a single-party system.
 On 12 December 1989, the PCR Central Committee set the date for new elections as 11 March 1990.
 The Romanian Revolution, erupting five days after the resolution, began as a confrontation with the Romanian Army and Securitate, which fired on unarmed crowds.
 Ceaușescu threatened to resign when his orders were not fully carried out, but Premier Dăscălescu persuaded him not to leave office.
 Dincă organised a cover-up effort at Timișoara, sending in 20,000 Patriotic Guards.
 On 20 December, Dăscălescu joined him there and attempted to negotiate the regime's political survival by meeting with a revolutionary delegation; when his outreach effort failed, he supported renewed violence.

 The uprising eventually succeeded in toppling the regime on 21–22 December.
 Nicu Ceaușescu was captured early on and survived a stabbing.
 His uncle Ilie, who regarded the regime's clampdown as ineffective, attempted to form an emergency cabinet with Soviet support, but was ignored.
 Nicolae and Elena fled Bucharest during a revolutionary siege on the Central Committee.
 Dăscălescu was assigned by them to lead a reduced version of the Central Committee, but opted out.
 Upon surrendering to the revolutionaries, he decreed a political amnesty, then proclaimed his cabinet dissolved.
 A new cabinet, headed by deputies Verdeț and Vlad, was accepted by some of the revolutionaries, but rejected by the masses, and dissolved within 20 minutes.

 On 25 December, marking the accession to power of the National Salvation Front (FSN), Nicolae and Elena Ceaușescu were swiftly tried and executed.
 As noted by academic Alexandra Ionescu, the FSN leadership regarded itself as a legal and symbolic legatee of the FDUS, in that it claimed to regroup "all the country's sane forces"; she views the FSN Council as having a "list of attributes that was nearly identical to that of the Great National Assembly."
 On 27 December the FSN leader, Ion Iliescu, supported the notion of leaving future elections to be managed by the Front, in order to promote "the ideas of unity and their continued realization."
 The FSN allowed other parties to organize—including the PNȚ, reemerging as the Christian Democratic National Peasants' Party; however, as Ionescu notes, the legalistic culture encouraged by the FSN viewed them as tolerated and second-rank forces.
 This trend was questioned by the opposition and overturned by electoral laws which established more equality between the competing groups, with the FSN emerging as a political party.